tiramisulabs/seyfert-docs/src/content/docs/commands/middlewares.md

 Now every time the `ping` command is executed in a DM, the logger middleware will stop the execution of the command and send the error message to the handler.
 Learn how to handle errors [here](commands/command-class#middleware-return-stop).

 :::note
-Notice you can join to the interaction data by using `middle.context.interaction`
+Notice you can access to the interaction data using `middle.context.interaction`
 :::

 On the other hand we could skip the interaction (ignore the interaction and literally do nothing) by using `middle.pass()`